 Although physicians treated many patients in their offices, they were known to travel great distances to treat patients in their homes.
 Occasionally, physicians would convert rooms in their own home to house acutely ill patients, providing them with nursing care and closer medical treatment and supervision.

-In 1902, a hospital was opened in Princeton by two brothers, Drs.
+In 1903, the first hospital was opened in Princeton by two brothers, Drs.
 L.D.
 Hickman and H.V.
 Hickman, both osteopathic physicians who obtained a loan to purchase a home on Park Avenue East.
 Their interests were mainly in x-ray and surgery.
 Although they had purchased updated, expensive equipment to treat their osteopathic patients, due to personal illness, financial problems and lack of support, the brothers closed their hospital doors after just one year of operation.

 Two years later in 1905, the institution was purchased and operated by a physician named Dr. Blackburn who opened it as a private hospital which he successfully ran for three years.

 After Dr. Blackburn, the hospital was then purchased and ran privately by Miss Cox for two more years until a smallpox epidemic broke out, resulting in the death of two patients and the closing of the facility once again.

 Although Julia Rackley Perry of Malden, Illinois, suffered from illness for several years and required two surgeries prior to her failing health, her death on December 29, 1913, was peaceful, yet unexpected.

 Born June 7, 1858, to George and Calesta Rackley, Julia married Jesse A. Perry in October of 1877.
 They had one child, George Nathan, who died at the age of nine.
 Julia Rackley Perry was devoted to her home, a lover of music, active in her churches and had many friends.